The Growing Together Project

 horticultural skills and grow their own produce; interact socially and be part of a team.

-The Newbury Community Resource Centre Limited
+Charity information: The Newbury Community Resource Centre Limited

 We offer training and volunteering placements, enabling people with learning and physical disabilities, and socially excluded people to undertake accredited training courses in horticultural activities.
 Although we have traditionally offered training in areas such as furniture repair and warehousing, we wanted to meet the unmet need in the local area for activities in an outdoor setting.
 We are seeking funding for seeds, compost, tools and associated materials for our new growing season.

 The Project has been accessed by 220 of our volunteers, people from 25 other local organisations and local residents, enabling all sections of the community, disabled and non-disabled, young and old, to work alongside each other.
 The project provides our volunteers with a wide range of new experiences, a sense of achievement and increased self-confidence, and a view to entering employment where possible, as well as providing fresh, locally grown food to the local community

 To involve increased numbers of volunteers and local organisations in the Growing Together Project.

 Activities» Continue to develop links with organisations including local learning disability and mental health organisations, pupil referral units and job centres

 » Offer a positive, friendly enviornment in which accredited training can be obtained at a pace and level dependent on the needs of the individual

 Success will be...being accessible to all local groups, and involving at least 100 volunteers and 20 local organisations in the Project over the coming year.

 Enabling volunteers from all sections of the community to work together, and providing skills for volunteers to entering or re-entering further training or employment where possible.
 We will continue to monitor and track progress of our mentors and volunteers using our robust data collection processes, measuring success through numbers involved with the project and feedback from volunteers.